Venture firm Andreessen Horowitz launches $200 million Bio Fund

-SAN FRANCISCO (Reuters) - Venture firm Andreessen Horowitz put itself on the map with software investing.
+SAN FRANCISCO, Nov 18 (Reuters) - Venture firm Andreessen Horowitz put itself on the map with software investing.
 Now, it plans to take its software-heavy approach to biology and medicine, with a new $200 million fund for the hybrid sector and a former Stanford professor to run it.

 Vijay Pande, who previously taught chemistry, structural biology and computer science at Stanford University, is taking the helm of the new Bio Fund.